-- Why did Sperrin Lakeland not report Lucy's death when Altnagelvin did report Raychel's death. - A4 Ideally both deaths should have been reported.
-However in 2000 there was formal system for reporting such deaths.
-Since then much has changed and a mechanism for the reporting of adverse incidents is currently being developed. - Q5 Why was Lucy's death not reported to the coroner? - A5 Lucy's death was reported to the coroner's office.
+- Q7 Why was Lucy's death not reported to the coroner? - Lucy's death was reported to the coroner's office.
 Following discussion of the case between the state pathologist and a consultant paediatrician a decision was made that a coroner's post-mortem was not required.
-This decision was based on the available evidence at the time of Lucy's death. - The CMO is on record as stating that she knew about Lucy's death in 2001 then corrected her statement the next day.
-Can you comment. - A6 Let me first emphasised the sequence of events.
+This decision was based on the available evidence at the time of Lucy's death.

+- Q8 The CMO is on record as stating that she knew about Lucy's death in 2001 then corrected her statement the next day.
+Can you comment? - A8 Let me emphasise the sequence of events.
 Lucy died in April 2000.
 Raychel Ferguson died in 2001 and her inquest was held in February 2003.
 It was only after the inquest into Raychel's death in which a verdict of hyponatraemia was reached, that the coroner was made aware that Lucy and Raychel may have both died from hyponatraemia.
-Therefore the CMO was informed of Lucy's death in March 2003, this she has confirmed on record. - Q7 Why was Dr Summer not called in earlier by the Department.
+Therefore the CMO was informed of Lucy's death in March 2003, and this she has confirmed on record.